 In 1683, the Ottoman Turks were defeated at the Battle of Vienna.
 This loss added to their already waning status.

 Over the next hundred years, the empire began to lose key regions of land.
-After a revolt, Greece won their independence from the Ottoman Empire in 1830.
+After a revolt, Greece won its independence from the Ottoman Empire in 1830.

 In 1878, the Congress of Berlin declared the independence of Romania, Serbia and Bulgaria.

-During the Balkan Wars, which took place in 1912 and 1913, the Ottoman Empire lost nearly all their territories in Europe.
+During the Balkan Wars, which took place in 1912 and 1913, the Ottoman Empire lost nearly all its territories in Europe.

 When Did the Ottoman Empire Fall?

 At the start of World War I, the Ottoman Empire was already in decline.
 The Ottoman army entered the war in 1914 on the side of the Central Powers (including Germany and Austria-Hungary) and was defeated in October 1918.

 Following the Armistice of Mudros, most Ottoman territories were divided between Britain, France, Greece and Russia.